SoFi Invest vs Robinhood: Which Investing App is Better?

-    SoFi Invest offers all four types of IRAs: SEP, rollovers (from a 401(k) to an IRA), Roth, and traditional.
-It also offers both individual and joint taxable brokerage accounts.
+SoFi Invest offers Traditional, Roth, and SEP IRAs.
 You can choose between SoFi Automated Investing, a robo-advisor service that invests mainly in ETFs, or SoFi Active Investing, which is similar to Robinhood’s offering.

-Robinhood does not offer any kind of robo-advisor, while SoFi does not offer any crypto or options trading, making the winner entirely dependent on what type of investing you want to do.
+Robinhood does not offer any kind of robo-advisor, while SoFi does not offer any options trading, making the winner entirely dependent on what type of investing you want to do.

 If you’re looking for a traditional investing platform for long-term goals, such as retirement, SoFi invest is your best bet.
 If, however, you want to get into the world of options or crypto trading, Robinhood is the better choice.